e-kolpakov/e-kolpakov.github.io/_featured_categories/books.md

 Summary of books I've read - mostly for my own future reference.

 All books are intellectual property of their respective authors and/or publishers.
-Thoughts and opinions expressed are my own, and might not correlate with the book's author's.
+Thoughts and opinions expressed are my own, and might not correlate with the ones expressed in the book.

 **Note:** these are obviously opinionated - albeit I've tried to mark my opinions at the time of writing, to later distinguish them from what was in the book.